Updated April 14, 2025

 Long-Term Care Affordability Act

-Introduced by Senator Pat Toomey, R-PA, this bill would allow the payment of long-term health care insurance to be paid using tax-exempt retirement plan distributions.
+NEW Senator Pat Toomey reintroduced the Long-Term Care Affordability Act to make long-term care insurance more accessible.
+The bill proposes allowing individuals to use up to $2,500 annually from their 401(k), 403(b), or IRA accounts to pay for long-term care insurance premiums without facing tax penalties.
+This bill would allow the payment of long-term health care insurance to be paid using tax-exempt retirement plan distributions.
 Specifically, it would exclude such distributions from the gross income of an insured person up to $2,500 per individual in a taxable year.
 The bill also requires a description of long-term care insurance arrangements and establishes reporting requirements.

 WISH Act

-Well-Being Insurance for Seniors to be at Home (WISH) Act, introduced by Rep. Thomas Suozzi, D-NY, would amend Title II of the Social Security Act to provide long-term care insurance benefits.
+Well-Being Insurance for Seniors to be at Home (WISH) Act would amend Title II of the Social Security Act to provide long-term care insurance benefits.
 Individuals who have attained retirement age, have filed an application for long-term care insurance benefits, are insured for long-term care insurance benefits, and have a continual serious functional disability would be entitled to a long-term care insurance benefit for each month beginning with the first month in which the individual meets the criteria.

 21st Century Long-Term Care Caucus

 The bipartisan 21st Century Long-Term Care Caucus will address the long-term care needs and financial concerns of American families.
-Representatives Annie Kuster (D-NH) and Bryan Steil (R-WI) announced the creation of the caucus.
 The caucus will bring together members from both parties to identify and address long-term health care in the United States and implement solutions to ensure care recipients and their families have the support they need.